AndrewPerotti/FODMapChecker/README.md

 I could rewrite the app to take in ingredients, like "eggs", again and check against the bad foods array before requesting an object from the edmam.com API.
 I probably use some kind of API for checking the spelling of input words from users and suggest the correct spelling.
 I should have the app tell a user if no recipe was found.
+Edit: done.
 Likewise, I should provide a link to the recipe edmam.com is referencing.
+Edit: I have added the dish name of what the api is returning and using to populate an ingredient list.
+I could have the dish name be a specific color depending on if the dish is completely fodmap friendly (maybe green) vs when it is not (maybe red).